cpacia/pybitcoin/README.md

 Ultra-lightweight bitcoin client and library

 This library allows you to create a bitcoin client that connects directly to the p2p network.
-It handles the bare minimum network messages necessary to connect to the network, broadcast and download transactions.
+It handles the bare minimum network messages necessary to connect to the network, broadcast and download transactions, and verify the merkle proofs.

+[Warning: This library has not been peer reviewed and is missing unit tests.
+Do not use on the mainnet]

 ## Installation